You are here

 - Pay administrative and licensing fees annually;

-Member institutions pay an annual membership fee to cover Administrative Centre costs.
+Member organizations pay an annual membership fee to cover Administrative Centre costs.
 See Fee Schedule for more information.